Helix128/archie/README.md

 # Create new tasks
 # Single command
-archie task create diskinfo "archie disk info --all"
+archie task new diskinfo "archie disk info --all"

 # Multiple commands
-archie task create about-archie "echo Showing Archie info..." "archie about"
+archie task new archieinfo "echo Showing Archie info..." "archie about"

 # This also works
-archie task create "disk all" "archie disk list" "archie disk info --all"
+archie task new "disk all" "archie disk list" "archie disk info --all"

 # Run a specific task
 archie task run diskinfo